optimho/ssh_script/README.md

 <h5><u>Comand line switch options</u></h5>

--e or Enable   &emsp;   Enable Internet <br>
+-e or enable   &emsp;   Enable Internet <br>
--d or Disable   &emsp;  Disable the internet
+-d or disable   &emsp;  Disable the internet
 -c or configure &emsp;  Put the router in configuration mode <br>
 -u or uptime   &emsp; &emsp;   Is the router up? <br>
 -s or show    &emsp;&emsp;  &emsp;   Show the firewall rules<br>